 Dr Dugel has served as the Chair of the Scientific Advisory Board for major companies, including Novartis, Roche, Genentech, Allergan (Abbvie), Oxurion (Thrombogenics), Oculis, and Alcon.
 He has consulted for over 50 companies and has served on the Aerpio Therapeutics board of directors.

-Dr. Dugel is a member of the board of directors and current Chair of Orbis International’s Medical Advisory Board/Medical Strategic Committee.
+Dr. Dugel has been a member of the board of directors and Chair of Orbis International’s Medical Advisory Board and Medical Strategic Committee.
 Orbis International is a non-profit organization focused on ophthalmology training and education in the developing world.
-With Orbis, Dr. Dugel travels to developing countries to teach surgical techniques to local ophthalmologists and provide free surgery for those suffering from preventable blindness.
+With Orbis, Dr. Dugel travels to developing countries to teach surgical techniques to local ophthalmologists and provide free surgery.
+In Arizona, Dr. Dugel founded an aviation company allowing him to travel to the Navajo, Hopi and Pima Indian Reservations to treat Native American patients suffering from preventable blindness.

-Dr. Dugel graduated summa cum laude from Columbia University in New York City.
-He then attended UCLA School of Medicine.
-He completed his residency in ophthalmology at the USC Eye Institute, Keck School of Medicine.
-Thereafter, he completed his medical retina fellowship at the Bascom Palmer Eye Institute and his surgical retina fellowship at the USC Eye Institute, where he was elected to serve on the faculty as the Resident Director.
+Dr. Dugel was born in Kathmandu, Nepal, grew up in Vienna, Austria and attended Harrow School in London, England.
+He graduated Summa cum Laude from Columbia University in New York City and was elected to the Phi Beta Kappa Society.
+He was also captain of the Columbia Squash team.
+He then attended UCLA School of Medicine, then residency in ophthalmology at the USC Eye Institute, Keck School of Medicine.
+Thereafter, he completed his medical retina fellowship at the Bascom Palmer Eye Institute and his surgical retina fellowship at the USC Eye Institute, where he received both the Heed Foundation Fellowship award and Ronald G. Michels Foundation Fellowship award.